nerhZ/ASP-worksheets/Worksheet-2/README.md

 }
 ```

 As for allocation, there are a few differences.
 The first comes in the form of alignment, where it is a simpler calculation to round down to the nearest multiple of alignment.
-The checking for available memory is different (since we're bumping down) and we also decrement the `m_next` pointer with the size of bytes to allocate & aligned bytes.
+The checking for available memory is different (since we're bumping down) and we also decrement the `m_next` pointer with the size of bytes to allocate (`sizeBytes`) & aligned bytes (`curAdr - alignedAdr`).

 Instead of returning the address before the bytes are added like in a bump up allocator we return the address after the object bytes AND alignment bytes are added.
-This is due to the fact that it leads to the pointer pointing to the first allocated byte, since it's decrementing rather than incrementing.
+This is due to the fact that it leads to the pointer pointing to the first allocated byte for the object, since it's decrementing rather than incrementing.

 ```c++
 template <typename T>